BaNavyBlue/opensoundboard/README.md

 Code is currently only written for linux.
 Will be expanded if I ever get back to it.

+Based some of my code off of https://learnopengl.com/ A good place to learn about using openGL.
+Also https://lazyfoo.net/ for SDL examples.

 Notes on compiling:

 If you're using an older version of gcc/g++ to compile